zakenaio/PP3-MasterMind-2023/TESTING.md

         print_welcome_message()
         return None, None

-- This bug happened after i had changed the way TRIES and CODE_LENGHT worked, at some places i still tried to use the old Constants.
-After the change for using menu entries to determain # tries and code lenght i had to remove every instance of TRIES in the code.
+- This bug happened after I had changed the way TRIES and CODE_LENGTH worked, at some places I still tried to use the old Constants.
+After the change for using menu entries to determine # tries and code length I had to remove every instance of TRIES in the code.

     ![screenshot](documentation/test-error-tries2.png)

-    - Fixes where to remove all mentions of TRIES as a constant, and use lowercase
+    - Fixes were to remove all mentions of TRIES as a constant, and use lowercase

-- Here i had made a mistake regardning the CODE_LENGTH, spelling of the word LENGTH have been an ongoing theme, it gave me more errors than I´d like to admit.
-And after changning that Constant to the menu options, like with TRIES I had way to many errors showing.
+- This I thought was of the same kind as the TRIES one, it kinda was, but it tried to read the correct/incorrect_pos, that threw me off.
+It was I who still tried to talk to two unexisting constants, and then tried to read the lists with zip that gave me errors.

     ![screenshot](documentation/test-error3.png)

-    - Fixes where to correctly spell, and then after removing the Constant, use lowercase.
+    - Change of names fixed it.
+I found [this](https://www.freecodecamp.org/news/typeerror-cannot-unpack-non-iterable-nonetype-object-how-to-fix-in-python/), but it wasn't really the solution.
+Just a symptom of the problem.

 ## Unfixed Bugs